alexhernandezgarcia/alexhernandezgarcia.github.io/slides/mmiccs-mar23.md

 .left-column-33[
 **Oracle**: MLPs trained on a separate partition of the data.

-In other tasks, such as DNA aptamers, we have access to computational libraries..
+In other tasks, such as DNA aptamers, we have access to computational libraries.
 ]

 ---